 Have you been on the weight loss roller coaster for way too long?
 Can’t stop sabotaging your diet no matter what you do?
 I’ve been there and let me tell you it’s frustrating!
+I’m going to tell you how to stop ruining your diet so you can stop feeling guilty, reach your goals, feel proud of yourself and happy in your life.

-It’s amazing how easily we can sabotage our weight loss efforts.
+It’s amazing how easily we can ruin our weight loss efforts.
 Our minds are powerful and it’s crazy how they can trick us into giving up on our goals in an instant!
-I’m going to help you stop sabotaging your diet so you can reach your goals, feel proud of yourself and happy in your life.
+Here’s how to stop ruining the diet and feeling the guilt that comes with it.

 I’ll dedicate myself 100% so I can lose as much as possible before vacation.

 I’ll eat healthy and workout 3 times a week until I lose 20 pounds.

 Of course once you reach these goals, you need to set new ones to maintain or continue your weight loss.

 Changing your goals to smaller goals and not such a strict timeline is one of the easiest ways to stop ruining your diet.